wwoods/job_stream/README.md

 Recent Changelog
 ----------------
+* 2014-11-06 - Fixed invoke::run up so that it supported retry on user-defined
+  transient errors (For me, Xyce was having issues creating a sub directory and would crash).
 * 2014-11-03 - Added --checkpoint-info for identifying what makes checkpoint files so large sometimes.
 Miscellaneous cleanup to --help functionality.
   Serialization will refuse to serialize a non-pointer version of a polymorphic